 - The insulin products are approved for use in the management of both T1DM and T2DM.
 The primary differences between commercially available insulin products revolve around pharmacodynamic and pharmacokinetic properties, particularly onset and duration of action. - Individual insulin products are classified by their onset and duration of actions and may fall into one of four categories: rapid-, short-, intermediate-, or long-acting insulins.
-Insulin therapy is usually administered by subcutaneous injection, which allows for prolonged absorption and less pain compared to intramuscular injection.
+Insulin therapy is usually administered by SC injection, which allows for prolonged absorption and less pain compared to IM injection.
 No generic insulin products are currently available. - Afrezza is a rapid-acting inhaled insulin.
 The inhalation route offers a less invasive alternative route of administration and improved convenience of administration compared with injectable rapid-acting insulins.
-Due to this different route of administration, the most common adverse reactions associated with Afrezza in clinical trials were hypoglycemia, cough, and throat pain or irritation. - The safety and efficacy of insulin therapy in the management of diabetes are well established.
+Due to this different route of administration, the most common AEs associated with Afrezza in clinical trials were hypoglycemia, cough, and throat pain or irritation. - The safety and efficacy of insulin therapy in the management of diabetes are well established.
 Clinical trials have demonstrated that the newer rapid- and long-acting insulin analogs are as effective as regular and isophane (NPH) insulin in terms of glucose management.
 The data also suggest that long-acting insulin analogs are superior to NPH in decreasing HbA1c and are associated with a lower incidence of hypoglycemic events.
-Furthermore, head-to-head data does not consistently demonstrate the superiority of one rapid- or long-acting insulin analog over another. - In terms of clinical outcomes, intensive glycemic control with insulin has been shown to significantly reduce the rate of onset and progression of diabetic complications when compared to standard therapy. - Insulin is the mainstay of therapy for patients with T1DM.
+Furthermore, head-to-head data do not consistently demonstrate the superiority of one rapid- or long-acting insulin analog over another. - In terms of clinical outcomes, intensive glycemic control with insulin has been shown to significantly reduce the rate of onset and progression of diabetic complications when compared to standard therapy. - Insulin is the mainstay of therapy for adult and pediatric patients with T1DM.
 Current guidelines recommend that most people with T1DM be treated with multiple daily injections (3 to 4 injections per day of basal and prandial insulin) or continuous subcutaneous insulin infusion.
-In addition, the guidelines suggest that most people with T1DM should use insulin analogs to reduce hypoglycemia risk.
-Rapid-acting inhaled insulin used before meals in T1DM patients leads to inferior HbA1c lowering when compared with insulin aspart, but with less hypoglycemia across all HbA1c target categories (ADA 2018, Handelsman et al 2015). - According to current clinical guidelines regarding the management of T2DM, consideration should be given to initiating insulin therapy (with or without other agents) at the outset of treatment in newly diagnosed patients with markedly symptomatic and/or elevated blood glucose levels or HbA1c.
-Furthermore, due to the progressive nature of T2DM, insulin therapy is eventually indicated for many patients and should not be delayed in those who are not achieving glycemic goals with noninsulin therapies (ADA 2018, Garber et al 2018, Handelsman et al 2015, Inzucchi et al 2015). - Guidelines suggest that an insulin treatment program be designed specifically for an individual patient, to match the supply of insulin to his or her dietary/exercise habits and prevailing glucose trends, as revealed through self-monitoring.
-Anticipated glucose-lowering effects should be balanced with the convenience of the regimen in the context of an individual's specific therapy goals (ADA, 2018, Garber et al 2018, Handelsman et al 2015, Inzucchi et al 2015). - In general, no one specific insulin product among the various classifications is recommended or preferred over another.
-Insulin therapy must be individualized as the products within the different classifications play specific roles in achieving adequate glycemic control.
+In addition, the guidelines suggest that most people with T1DM should use insulin analogs to reduce hypoglycemia risk (ADA 2019, Chiang 2018, Handelsman et al 2015). - According to current clinical guidelines regarding the management of T2DM, consideration should be given to initiating insulin therapy (with or without other agents) at the outset of treatment in newly diagnosed patients with markedly symptomatic and/or elevated blood glucose levels or HbA1c.
+Insulin therapy is usually started once patients are not achieving glycemic goals with noninsulin therapies (ADA 2019, Davies 2018, Garber et al 2019, Handelsman et al 2015). - Guidelines suggest that an insulin treatment program be designed specifically for an individual patient, to match the supply of insulin to his or her dietary/exercise habits and prevailing glucose trends, as revealed through self-monitoring.
+Anticipated glucose-lowering effects should be balanced with the convenience of the regimen in the context of an individual's specific therapy goals (ADA 2019, Davies 2018, Garber et al 2019, Handelsman et al 2015). - The ADA and EASD recommend that in most patients who require an injectable therapy a GLP-1 agonist should be the first choice, ahead of insulin.
+Certain patient factors can influence the choice of insulin therapy and recommendations for certain products are made for those with ASCVD, CKD, and those with hypoglycemia issues (ADA 2019, Davies 2018).